bradyhouse/house/fiddles/angular2-cli/README.markdown

 ======

 _Angular?_ No, now its: _Angular2!_  Its ubiquitous.
-Unfortunately, as I have found over the last few weeks ( _months_ ) working with the framework (see the [Angular2 collection](../Angular2)), there is pain involved with entry.
+Unfortunately, as I have found over the last few weeks ( _months_ ) working with the framework (see the [Angular2 collection](../Angular2)), there is obstacle to entry-- _tooling_.

 Creating an Angular2 app doesn't begin with a story board (or idea).
 It begins with _tooling_.
 It begins with deciding how your code base will go from typescript to transpiled javascript.
 The [Angular Cmd Line Interface](https://cli.angular.io/), which by the way _smells_ alot like [Sencha Cmd](http://docs.sencha.com/cmd/5.x/intro_to_cmd.html), is meant to alleviate this pain (or delay) of entry.
 This collection is aimed at my exploration and study of this new tool.